Axarva/dotfiles-2.0/README.md

 And here we are:

-1. If xmonad doesn't build make sure you have `xmonad-contrib`
+1. If xmonad doesn't build make sure you have the `xmonad-contrib` package.
 2. Bar looks weird: Try editing it a bit using `~/bin/tint2conf`.
 3. Alacritty configs are faulty: I'm not sure about this one, works perfectly fine for me.
 4. Widgets positioning weird: I hardcoded them for a 1366x768 screen, will create others if I can